 In 2015, Denver ranked No. 1 on Forbes' list of the Best Places for Business and Careers.

-In 2015, a new commuter railway system commenced operations in the Denver metropolitan area.
+In 2015, a new commuter railway system commenced operations in the Denver metropolitan area with a network operation of 25 kV 60 Hz.

-In April 2016, the commuter rail A Line started operating from Denver Union Station to Denver International Airport.
-Ridership exceeded early expectations.
+In April 2016, the commuter rail A Line from Denver Union Station to Denver International Airport opened.

-In November 2016, Denver's unemployment rate was 2.6%, one of the lowest in the nation.
+In November 2016, Denver's unemployment rate recovered and had one of the lowest unemployment rates in the nation at 2.6%.

-As of December 2016, the unemployment rate for the Denver–Aurora–Broomfield MSA was 2.6%.
+As of December 2016, the unemployment rate for the Denver–Aurora–Broomfield MSA is 2.6%.

 In 2016, Denver was named the best place to live in the United States by U.S. News & World Report.

-In 2016, the Denver Outlaws won their championship again.
+In 2016, the Denver Outlaws won another championship.

 On May 8, 2017, Denver had one of the top 10 costliest hailstorms in U.S. history.

-In 2017, the Colorado legislature reinvigorated studies of passenger rail service along the Front Range, potentially connecting Denver to Fort Collins and Pueblo, or further to Amtrak connections.
+In 2017, the Colorado legislature reinvigorated studies of passenger rail service along the Front Range.

-In 2017, the Ski Train returned to service under Amtrak with the name "Winter Park Express", operating on weekends and holidays during winter ski seasons.
+In 2017, the Ski Train returned to service under Amtrak as the "Winter Park Express".

-In 2018, Chipotle Mexican Grill moved its headquarters to Newport Beach, California.
+In 2018, Chipotle Mexican Grill was founded in Denver, but moved its headquarters to Newport Beach, California.

-In 2018, electric scooter services began placing scooters in Denver, leading to the creation of an official program.
+In 2018, electric scooter services like LimeBike and Bird appeared in Denver, leading to the creation of an official program with regulations.
+Jump e-bikes and Lyft scooters followed.

-In 2018, the Denver Bandits were established as the first professional football team for women in Colorado.
+In 2018, the Denver Bandits were established as the first professional women's football team in Colorado.

-In 2018, the Denver Outlaws won their championship.
+In 2018, the Denver Outlaws won another championship.

-In 2018, the Scientific and Cultural Facilities Tax (SCFD) was allowed to operate until this year.
+The Scientific and Cultural Facilities Tax (SCFD) operated until 2018.

-In May 2019, Denver became the first U.S. city to decriminalize psilocybin mushrooms.
+In May 2019, Denver became the first U.S. city to decriminalize psilocybin mushrooms, prohibiting the city from prosecuting adults over 21 for personal use.

-In July 2019, Mayor Hancock announced that Denver will not assist U.S. Immigration and Customs Enforcement agents with immigration raids.
+In July 2019, Mayor Hancock announced that Denver would not assist U.S. Immigration and Customs Enforcement agents with immigration raids.

 In 2019, Molson Coors Brewing Company announced its departure from Denver.

-In the pre-pandemic year of 2019, DIA had the 5th highest number of passengers in the U.S., with 61 million.
+In the pre-pandemic year of 2019, Denver International Airport (DIA) had the 5th highest number of passengers in the U.S. with 61 million.

-The 2019 "Denver Moves: Pedestrians" plan outlines a need for sidewalk funding.
+The 2019 "Denver Moves: Pedestrians" plan outlined a need for approximately $1.3 billion in sidewalk funding, plus $400 million for trails.

-On September 21, 2020, the N Line, a component of the FasTracks project, opened, providing service to Commerce City and Thornton.
+On September 21, 2020, the N Line to Commerce City and Thornton opened as part of the FasTracks project.

 According to the 2020 United States census, the racial composition of Denver was recorded.